 The combined use of passive design, energy efficiency building services and low and zero carbon technologies would achieve an overall reduction in regulated carbon emissions of 25%, exceeding the City Council's reduction targets.
 The inclusion of the air source heat pump would provide 44% of the buildings energy demand.
-The building would be BREEAM Very Good.
+The building would be BREEAM Very Good with a predicted score of 64.4% (55% is required for Very Good).